 It’s not all about you!

-The important thing is to put yourself in their shoes and figure out what they want.
+Instead, put yourself in their shoes to understand what they want.

 Using the hand-made children’s clothes example, you could acknowledge that children play and get messy, but your materials are machine washable.
 Problem solved!
 Or that you only source sustainable materials to make the clothes.
 You could create a scenario where your reader’s child suddenly needs an outfit for a special event.

-If you’re a plumber, your scenarios would be of understanding how frustrating it is when the boiler breaks down on a Saturday night rather than just saying that you do emergency callouts.
-Or mention the discomforts of having a blocked toilet!
+If you’re a plumber, your scenario could be of understanding how frustrating it is when the boiler breaks down on a Saturday night rather than just saying that you do emergency callouts.
+Or mention the discomforts of having a blocked toilet.
+Tread carefully here, though!

 Attentively Acknowledging your Audience

 There are many acronyms for different marketing strategies to help you get through to your audience.
 One of my favourites is AIDA (and it begins with an A!):